 Hans-Ole Jochumsen has served as President since May 2014 with responsibility for the business units within Global Trading and Market Services.
 He served as Executive Vice President of Global Market Services from March 2014 through May 2014 and Executive Vice President of Transaction Services Nordic from February 2008 through March 2014.
 Previously, Mr. Jochumsen was the President of Information Services & New Markets for OMX.
-Prior to that, he served as President and CEO of the Copenhagen Stock Exchange (now called Nasdaq Copenhagen A/S) and FUTOP Clearingcentralen Ltd. Prior to joining OMX in 1998, Mr. Jochumsen served as President and member of the Executive Management of BG Bank from 1996 to 1998 and as President and member of the Executive Management of Girobank from 1994 to 1996.
-From 1990 to 1994, he was a President and member of the Executive Management of BRFkredit.
+Prior to that, he served as President and CEO of the Copenhagen Stock Exchange (now called Nasdaq Copenhagen A/S) and FUTOP Clearingcentralen Ltd. Prior to joining OMX in 1998, Mr. Jochumsen served as President and member of the Executive Management of BG Bank from 1996 to 1998 and as President and member of the Executive Management of BrFkredit.